AlexisDrch/Data-Hunter/README.md

 ```

-All you need for hunting is now up to go
+All you need for hunting is now up to go.